 While you are in the "adjustment" phase, you'll most likely need to avoid exfoliation (whether that be manual or chemical).
 But just pay attention to your own skin's needs.
 If you're not really experiencing irritation, then it's fine to gently exfoliate.
 If you're going to use a chemical exfoliant like an AHA (lactic acid or glycolic) or BHA (aka salicylic acid), just do it on a different day from the retinoid application.

-If you're trying to use exfoliation to help with the dryness, opt for something that is going to provide better hydration to your skin for the time-being (such as hyaluronic acid) instead of going down the slippery slope of over-exfoliation.
+If you're trying to use exfoliation to help with the dryness, opt for something that is going to provide better hydration to your skin for the time-being (such as hyaluronic acid or you might try clear Aloe Vera Gel) instead of going down the slippery slope of over-exfoliation.